Benchmarking GNOF against FCI in challenging systems in one, two and three dimensions: Conclusions

 Previous attempts to recover full electron correlation within the framework of first-order reduced density matrix (1RDM) theory rely on hybrid approaches, such as combining NOF with perturbation theories \cite{Piris2017,piris-2018-dyn,hollet-titou-2020,mauricio-2021-jctc} or with the DFT \cite{wenna-jpcl-2022,elayan-hollet-2022}.
 Unfortunately, hybrid approaches only give access to the energy.
-It is preferable to develop a functional that includes from the outset all the electronic correlation, so that we also have access to the reduced density matrices and the orbitals.
-The present work represents a great step forward to establish NOF between electronic structure methods for global electronic correlation problems where mean-field approaches are not accurate enough and it is necessary to resort to multiple reference methods to correctly handle both types of correlation.
+It is preferable to develop a functional that includes from the outset all the electronic correlation, so that we also have access to the correlated reduced density matrices and orbitals.
+The present work represents a great step forward to establish NOF among electronic structure methods for global electronic correlation problems where mean-field approaches are not accurate enough and it is necessary to resort to multiple reference methods to correctly handle both types of correlation.
 Recall that these latter techniques are usually computationally expensive and require prior knowledge of the system.
+NOF methods, on the contrary, have shown \cite{piris2021donof} a favorable computational scaling of M to the fourth power times a prefactor, M being the number of basis functions.
+In the case of GNOF, this prefactor corresponds to the number of strongly occupied orbitals, i.e. $\mathrm{\mathrm{N}_{\Omega}=}\mathrm{N_{II}}/2+\mathrm{N_{I}}$ (see section \ref{sec:theory} above).
+Recently \cite{lee-yee-piris-RI}, the resolution of the identity (RI) approximation has been implemented in DoNOF, reporting a quantitative study of the computational time required to carry out NOF calculations in increasing size real molecules.
+The DoNOF-RI implementation reduces the memory and arithmetic scaling factors in NOF calculations.

 The reported values of the singlet-triplet and singlet-quintet gaps demonstrate the possibility of performing spin multiplet calculations conserving the total spin of the system with a NOF.
 Our formalism differs from the methods commonly used in electronic structure calculations that focus on the high-spin component or break the spin symmetry of the system.